stuycs-gh-classrooms/nxtm-p02-pd10-team-6/README.md

 ### Project Description
 Provide a high-level description of your project.
 Include explanatory links if you think they will be helpful.

-gonna make a game where you control a little square that moves around and shoots bullets at circle enemies that try to kill you by touching you
+gonna make a game where you control a little square that moves around and shoots bullets at circle enemies that try to kill you by touching you. might add some more stuff if i have time such as power ups, score, and different enemy types.

 ### Skill Usage
 Explain what skills from this semester you will be using in this project, and how they will be used.